biosaxs-dev/molass-develop/chapters/06/testing.md

 **What is CI/CD?**
 CI/CD stands for Continuous Integration and Continuous Deployment (or Delivery).
 It refers to automated processes that build, test, and deploy code changes, ensuring software quality and rapid delivery.
 ```

+You can use the `--function` argument to run only a specific test function (or method) within a test script.
+This is especially useful for debugging or developing a single test interactively.
+The function name should match exactly as defined in the script (e.g., `test_foo` or `TestClass::test_method`).

 The matplotlib control modes are summarized below.

 | Mode         | Plots Shown | Plots Saved | Use Case                           |